Tel 01563 541 961 Mob 07773 979 907 Email Dave of Glencor

 Illegal Number Plates

-The DSA has agreed with the DVLA that examiners can report any number plates which appear to be illegal.
+The DVSA has agreed with the DVLA that examiners can report any number plates which appear to be illegal.

-Show & Tell Questions And Answers - Vehicle Safety Checks
+Show Me & Tell Me Questions And Answers (Vehicle Safety Checks)

-Question - Read these for the official DSA 'Questions' for the driving test 'Vehicle Safety Checks'.
+Question - Read the 'Questions' for the official DVSA 'Questions' for the driving test 'Vehicle Safety Checks'.

-Additionally - These are not required for test, they are simply to give you better understanding / knowledge.
+Additionally - The 'Additionally' is not required for test, it's just to give you better understanding / knowledge.

 Diagrams of your Glencor driving instructor's car are included.